jm3/todayilearned/content/learnings/baseof-in-hugo-templates.md

 Hugo allows you to define a single, confusingly named master ["baseof" template][docs] which site templates can override or populate portions of, a feature Hugo calls blocks.
 This is incredibly useful, and should be required in every modern web templating framework.
-Annoyingly, Hugo's implementation is very cryptic, and avoids even defining clearly some of the terminology, but it does work fine.

 Today, I rewrite my simple hugo theme used on this site to use baseof, in order to embed the most recent Git SHA of the content in a meta tag.